wumm-project/wumm-project.github.io/SIM.md

   their future practice… Serious popularization and well elaborated study material is not a trivial task in the proposed project.
   - [Survey](Erasmus/Busov-20191218-Survey.pdf) on more than 2000 TRIZ
-    training participants which were interviewed about the benefits of TRIZ
+    training participants which were interviewed about the benefits of TRIZ.
-* Addendum 20.12.2019: Some additional remarks about my standpoints you find in a [presentation](Erasmus/Busov-2017.pdf) prepared for Australia (end 2017, J. Belski invited Livotov, Chechurin, Cascini, Dobruskin, Berdonosov, Busov).
+* Addendum 20.12.2019: Some additional remarks about my standpoints you find in a [paper](Erasmus/Busov-2017.pdf) and a [presentation](Erasmus/Busov-Slides-2017.pdf) prepared for Australia (end 2017, J. Belski invited Livotov, Chechurin, Cascini, Dobruskin, Berdonosov, Busov).